ReportersLab/Archiver_Public/README.md

 That's all there is to it really.
 It's super-rough, but should give a general idea of what we were going for.

+The data is saved in your "Documents" or "My Documents" folder in another folder called "Archiver."
+It's a simple SQLite database, so you can open it in another application if you'd like.

 CS